-The governing body is the admission authority and has responsibility for admissions to the school.
+The admission authority has responsibility for admissions to the school.
 The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its Published Admissions Number (PAN) at 30 children for the school year which begins in September 2025.
-Applications for Reception are welcome from families whose child reaches his/her 4th birthday between 1st September 2024 and 31st August 2025.

-The governing body will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's Published Admissions Number ("PAN").
+The admission authority has set its Published Admissions Number (PAN) at 30 children for the school year which begins in September 2026.
+Applications for Reception are welcome from families whose child reaches his/her 4th birthday between 1st September 2025 and 31st August 2026.
+The admission authority will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's Published Admissions Number ("PAN").